Student Research Opportunities

 Cervantes-Bautista, M., & Pirlott, A. G. (2017).
-Understanding LGB men and women's fear-based prejudices of other LGB groups.
+Understanding LGBT men and women's fear-based prejudices of other LGBT groups.
 Poster presentation.
 Midwestern Psychological Association.
 Chicago, IL; and, (2016).
 Poster presentation.
 Marquette University Diversity Conference.
 Milwaukee, WI.

 Mitchell, T. (May 2016).
 The effect of event valence on memory ratings.
 Poster presented at the annual student symposium of the Associated Colleges of the Chicago Area.